The most dangerous places on earth

 skeleton coast

-Located in south-eastern Africa lays a country called Namibia that has a coast line close to 1000 miles.
+Located in south-eastern Africa lies a country called Namibia which has a coastline close to 1000 miles.
 The country is in range of something called the Benguela Current which is where water from the Indian Ocean flows round the southern tip of Africa and meets the Atlantic, causing very strong currents and high waves.
-The Skeleton coast is an area where these currents often cause ships to be forced into land were they usually end up getting smashed to pieces on the rocks.
-The waters around Namibia are also home to 11 species of sharks and the beaches often have predatory animals like hyena prowling the shores.
+The Skeleton Coast is an area where these currents often cause ships to be forced onto land where they usually end up getting smashed to pieces on the rocks.
+The waters around Namibia are also home to 11 species of sharks and the beaches often have predatory animals like hyenas prowling the shores.

 The Izu Islands – Japan